 The Vanderbilt Inflammatory Bowel Disease (IBD) Clinic offers comprehensive services for patients and doctors seeking to better understand and treat IBD.
 Our diverse team of IBD specialists works together to care for your whole health, including medical options and dietary and emotional counseling.

 Through our patient care and research, the IBD Clinic is improving life for those with IBD.
 We offer a full spectrum of care:

 We have the expertise and team approach to help you identify the most effective IBD treatment.

 Crohns disease is inflammation anywhere in the digestive tract.
 The exact location can vary widely, as can the symptoms.
 Complications from Crohns disease can range from persistent bowel and abdominal discomfort to a severe problem requiring immediate treatment, such as a fistula, abscess or perforated bowel.

 The cause of Crohns disease is unknown.
 Your family history may increase your chance of having it.
 While diet can make inflammation worse, it is not a cause of Crohns disease.

 With proper care, Crohns disease can lapse into remission for many years, or produce only mild symptoms.
-At the IBD Center, our specialists will identify what is contributing to your symptoms and help you establish a treatment plan that may include:
+At the IBD Clinic, our specialists will identify what is contributing to your symptoms and help you establish a treatment plan that may include: